One Day in Edinburgh: Must-See Itinerary for First-Time Visitors

 Where We Went: Brewhemia

 Start your day at Brewhemia, which is right next to Waverley Station.
-It is a large space with a lively vibe, and the Rabbie’s breakfast is a solid choice if you want to try haggis and black pudding.
+It is a large space with a lively vibe, and the Rabbie’s breakfast is a solid choice if you want to try traditional Scottish food like haggis and black pudding.
 They also serve a vegan fry and banana pancakes, which I can’t wait to try next time.
 Our group went with a mix of options, and my favorite was the egg and avocado on a croissant.

-Alternative Breakfast Spots for Next Time
+Best Breakfast Spots On Our List for Next Time

 - The Edinburgh Larder for a great take on traditional Scottish breakfasts.